JulianSimpli/node-ci/README.md

 3. Ensure Redis is running locally or update your configuration for a remote Redis instance.
 4. Return to the root and run `npm run dev` to start both the server and client.
 5. Open `http://localhost:3000` in your browser.

-## Development Workflow

-1. Visit `/blogs` to access the blog feature.
-2. The React app loads and requests user and blog data from the backend.
-3. Express route handlers process requests and interact with MongoDB via Mongoose and Redis for caching.
-4. Data is returned to the React app for rendering.

 ## Authentication, Database & Caching